Phi Sigma Kappa: Merger

-Chapter questionnaires, meetings, and communications regarding a merger would occupy both fraternities over the course of several months.
+Chapter questionnaires, meetings, and communications regarding a merger would occupy both fraternities over several months.
 Phi Sigma Epsilon narrowly voted in favor of the merger in June 1985.
 Phi Sigma Kappa's convention was not until August but initial responses were overwhelmingly positive.

 On August 14, 1985, the merger was approved and formalized.
-In a stroke of good fortune for the two national bodies there was only one school, Cornell University, which had active chapters of both fraternities.
+In a stroke of good fortune for the two national bodies, there was only one school, Cornell University, which had active chapters of both fraternities.
 Younger, and smaller, the Phi Sigma Epsilon chapter was released to affiliate with another national fraternity.

 Phi Sigma Kappa's Court of Honor was expanded to include all past presidents of Phi Sigma Epsilon.
 Shannon Flowers of PSE agreed to serve as the new Recorder for that entity.
-The Grand Council was expanded to include PSE's past president James Whitfield and former vice-president Larry Beck.
+The Grand Council was expanded to include PSE's past president James Whitfield and former vice president Larry Beck.
 The Ritual of Association was rewritten to include significant portions of the Phi Sigma Epsilon ritual, and the PSE ritual itself was cast into the form of a special lecture to be added to the ritual book of all chapters for use on particular occasions.
 The co-author of Phi Sigma Epsilon's ritual, Fred Schwengel, a strong supporter of the Merger, assisted in the incorporation of the two rituals.

-At the Convention in 1987 in Long Beach, California, two years following the merger, the crest, Associate Member (pledge) pin and flag were changed in order to incorporate the symbolism of Phi Sigma Epsilon.
+At the Convention in 1987 in Long Beach, California, two years following the merger, the crest, Associate Member (pledge) pin, and flag were changed to incorporate the symbolism of Phi Sigma Epsilon.

 Alumni of PSE chapters that merged into Phi Sigma Kappa are accorded the same rank or honors as they held in PSE.
 The PSE badge is honored as equivalent to a PSK badge for those alumni who choose to wear it.
-Where Phi Sigma Kappa HQ has accurate mailing addresses, they also receive Fraternity mailings and chapter news.
+Where Phi Sigma Kappa HQ has accurate mailing addresses, they also receive fraternity mailings and chapter news.